 Still Life Photography - Products & More

 Still life photography includes product photography, food and other genres.
 The common factor is normally that the images are of inanimate objects.
-But, they may including freezing of splashes or other moving elements at times.
+But, they may including freezing of splashes or other moving elements at times as well.
 Unlike packshots, still life photography tends to have more of a narrative style.
-In other words, the main subject will have other elements around it that help to create a mood or a sense of lifestyle, for example.
+In other words, the main subject tends to have other elements around it that help to create a mood or a sense of lifestyle, for example.
 This can be achieved using props and colour as well as appropriate lighting.
+At the same time, you can also go almost to the opposite extreme with a more abstract aesthetic.

 Still Life Photographer as Story Teller

 In essence, a still life photographer is someone who tells or suggests stories through images of objects.
 Composition plays a vital role.
 It isn’t just about showing a product clearly or choosing a dynamic angle.
 Everything that appears in the picture should add something to the overall narrative.
 Sometimes the “story” is very simple.
-For an advertising image you want to get a message across clearly and concisely.
+For an advertising image you normally want to get a message across clearly and concisely.
 But, more complicated compositions may encourage longer and deeper engagement from the viewer.
-We create the image to serve a purpose, so that determines what the story is and how we tell it.
+It all depends on who your target audience is and what you want to communicate.
+We create the image to serve a purpose; so that determines what the story is and how we tell it.
+From surreal to simple or classical to contemporary, we can choose a style to suit the need.

 For still life advertising images anything we include in the frame will influence how the viewer feels about the product.
 So, we have to be careful about what lifestyle associations we make.
 For example, if we compare the two images below then we can see that one suggests a more formal lifestyle than the other.
 Both are aimed at a male audience and contain elements of fashion.
 But the potential buyer wouldn’t necessarily be the same demographic for both.

 I normally create my still life images in the studio, although on occasion we may wish to work on location.
-With the right props and lighting we can fake an outdoor look, such as the sunglasses in the image below.
+With the right props and lighting we can fake natural light for an outdoor look, such as the sunglasses in the image below (which were photographed in my studio).

 Still Life Photography - Art & Advertising